gemrb/gemrb.github.io/GUIScript/GUI-structure.md

 interface files.
 The current GemRB chui loader can't handle this type, so you must create it via a CreateMapControl command.

-**MapControl:** the mapcontrol will use the first bit of the associated value to display mapnotes.
+*MapControl:* the map control will use the first bit of the associated `Value` to display mapnotes.

 ### Game